Prepare Acacia as an Herbal Medicine

-- Mortar and pestle, food blender could also be used.
+- Mortar and pestle (food blender could also be used but not recomended)

 - Pre-boiled glass container

-- 1Wash thoroughly the tree material with running water.Advertisement
+- 1Wash the tree material thoroughly with cool running water.Advertisement

-- 2Grind the tree material in a consistency of a pulp.Advertisement
+- 2Grind the tree material until it's like a pulp.Advertisement

-- 3On a non-reacting pot ( ceramic pot are best use), boil 475 ml of water.
+- 3In a non-reacting pot (ceramic pots are best use, but glass and stainless steel will work), boil 475 ml of water.

-- 7Strain the mixture with a cheese cloth leaving the solid pulp behind
+- 8Strain the mixture with through the cheesecloth leaving the solid pulp behind

-- 8Put the strained decoction in a pre-boiled totally dry container (jar or bottle)Advertisement
+- 9Put the strained decoction in a pre-boiled totally dry container (jar or bottle)Advertisement

-- The leaves, stems and bark could be grind and applied directly to wounds and fungal infection to stop the bleeding and prevent further infection.
+- The leaves, stems and bark can be ground and applied directly to wounds and fungal infection to stop the bleeding and prevent further infection.

-- Acacia pods could be used in eyes as remedy for conjunctivitis by adding 5-6 slightly crushed pod on 1 pint of boiling water and cooled to be washed on the infected eyes.
+- Acacia pods can be used in eyes as remedy for conjunctivitis by adding 5-6 slightly crushed pods into 1 pint of boiling water and cooled to be washed on the infected eyes.

 Questions and Answers